On Now

 Pampierstad police have urged all drivers to use alternative roads due to road closures amidst service delivery protests.

-Residents took to the street on Monday (16/9) and protested on Piet Strydom Road entering the town on Tuesday afternoon.
+Residents took to the streets on Monday (16/9) and protested on Piet Strydom Road entering the town on Tuesday afternoon.

 “The service delivery protest is ongoing in Pampierstad and taxis have blocked the road,” said Northern Cape police spokesperson Sergio Kock.
 “No serious incidents have been reported, and Pampierstad SAPS and Kimberley Public Order Policing are monitoring the situation.”